Kondrakiewicz and Green Bay host Milwaukee - WTOP News

 Milwaukee; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Green Bay visits Milwaukee after Jasmine Kondrakiewicz scored 20 points in Green Bay’s 67-66 loss to the Purdue Fort Wayne Mastodons.
+BOTTOM LINE: Green Bay faces Milwaukee after Jasmine Kondrakiewicz scored 20 points in Green Bay’s 67-66 loss to the Purdue Fort Wayne Mastodons.

-The Panthers have gone 2-2 in home games.
-Milwaukee ranks eighth in the Horizon with 7.5 offensive rebounds per game led by Anna Lutz averaging 1.7.
+The Panthers are 2-2 in home games.
+Milwaukee is fourth in the Horizon with 13.5 assists per game led by Kamy Peppler averaging 5.5.

 The Phoenix are 1-1 in Horizon play.
-Green Bay is 2-2 in games decided by at least 10 points.
+Green Bay ranks fourth in the Horizon shooting 32.2% from 3-point range.

 Milwaukee scores 62.3 points per game, 3.3 fewer points than the 65.6 Green Bay gives up.
-Green Bay averages 6.8 made 3-pointers per game this season, the same that Milwaukee gives up.
+Green Bay averages 63.5 points per game, 8.2 fewer points than the 71.7 Milwaukee gives up.

-The Panthers and Phoenix meet Wednesday for the first time in Horizon play this season.

 Maddy Schreiber is averaging 13 points for the Phoenix.